-The United States currently reserves the option to use nuclear weapons first, but this policy is dangerous.
+The United States currently reserves the option to use nuclear weapons first.
 If the United States did use nuclear weapons first, a nuclear-armed adversary is likely to retaliate with nuclear weapons, and a conflict could escalate into a full-scale nuclear war.
 We can protect this nation and our allies without threatening to start a nuclear war.

 Threatening to use nuclear weapons first increases the chances of a nuclear conflict.